Firefighter

 Hello!
 Ok, so on my birthday I got my gear and number.
 My parent is a veteran and because of that I am set at very high standards with the team but right now I can't tell a rake from a pike poll!
 Do you have any advice?

-Asked by H.r. almost 10 years ago
+Asked by H.r. about 10 years ago

 Have they scheduled a fire academy class yet?